 How smart do you need your TV to be?

 I’m of the opinion that there are varying levels of “smartness” when it comes to smart TVs.
 Some smart TVs may only be able to connect to a network, and the rest is up to you.
-However, some TVs have a lot more functionality than that built-in.
+However, some television models have a lot more functionality than that built-in.

 If you’re only looking to stream content to your smart TV, then you might only need that network connection.
 For instance, if you do have a Roku or Fire TV branded television set, then the only thing you need to do is connect your TV to your home network router or WiFi signal.
 Once you’ve done that, you’ll be able to stream services like Hulu, Amazon Prime, and Netflix.